isomerpages/mlaw-corp/news/public-consultations/_posts/2025-10-16-post-Public Consultation on the Report of the Committee to Review the Regulatory Framework.md

 ---
-title: Public Consultation on the Report of the Committee to Review the Regulatory Framework
+title: Public Consultation on the Report of the Committee to Review the Regulatory Framework for Law Practices and Collaborations in Singapore
 permalink: /public-consultation-on-the-report-of-the-committee-to-review-the-regulatory-framework/
 date: 2025-10-16
 layout: post